tschermer02/topoCurve1/references/paper.md

 Several open‐source Python libraries implement differential‐geometry and surface analysis tools, but most are designed for triangle meshes or point clouds rather than gridded elevation models.
-Packages such as *LaPy* provide FEM‐based Laplace–Beltrami operators and curvature flows for mesh surfaces (Deep-MI 2023), while geometry‐processing libraries including ‘trimesh’ and ‘PyMesh’ offer curvature estimators, normals, and distance operators for 3D meshes
+Packages such as `LaPy` provide FEM‐based Laplace–Beltrami operators and curvature flows for mesh surfaces (Deep-MI 2023), while geometry‐processing libraries including `trimesh` and `PyMesh` offer curvature estimators, normals, and distance operators for 3D meshes
 (<span class="nocase">Dawson-Haggerty et al.</span> 2019; Zhou 2018).
-Point‐cloud toolkits such as *Open3D* and *PyTorch3D* supply additional
+Point‐cloud toolkits such as `Open3D` and `PyTorch3D` supply additional
 intrinsic operators and geodesic utilities (Zhou et al. 2018;
 <span class="nocase">Ravi et al.</span> 2020).
 Although these libraries
 demonstrate broad interest in differential geometry within Python ecosystems, they are primarily designed for meshes rather than raster data.

-For geospatial applications, packages like *richdem*, *whitebox*, and *PyDEM* compute slope, aspect, and finite‐difference curvature on DEMs, but these approaches typically rely on planar finite-difference approximations that can introduce orientation and projection errors at high relief or resolution (Barnes 2016; Lindsay 2013;
+For geospatial applications, packages like `richdem`, `whitebox`, and `PyDEM` compute slope, aspect, and finite‐difference curvature on DEMs, but these approaches typically rely on planar finite-difference approximations that can introduce orientation and projection errors at high relief or resolution (Barnes 2016; Lindsay 2013;